 Stinging nettles are those pesky weeds in the back paddock, right?
 Most people recall getting zapped by one of these plants when they were a kid but what many people don’t realise is that the phytochemicals that cause the stinging sensation are also extremely beneficial to humans when used medicinally.

-Originating from Europe, stinging nettles are found all over the world now, including in cultivation on our farm.
-Many people think of stinging nettles as a weed but this extraordinary plant has a lot of therapeutic properties for the skin, urinary system, lactation and joints.
+Originating from Europe, stinging nettles are found all over the world, including in cultivation on our farm.
+Many people think of stinging nettles as a weed but this extraordinary plant has a lot of therapeutic properties for the skin, urinary system, lactation, and joints.

 History of cultivation